RayBB/swappa-listing-alert/README.md

 ### Notes
 * This can be done with the free tier of all services mentioned 🎉
 * I didn't go in depth with screenshots of how to setup cloud functions or configure CloudMailin because their interfaces and settings are likely to change.
-* There is an opportunity to customize this by adding price filters, alerting to services other than slack, or logging the data for analysis.
-If you do any of these things feel free to open a ticket to share with others!
 * This is geared towards people with some technical background.
 It could be made much simpler by setting this up with heroku and adding a deploy to heroku button.